Walking Corpse Syndrome: The Rare Disorder That Makes People Believe They Are Dead

 Symptoms and Stages of Cotard’s Delusion

 Cotard’s Delusion can vary in severity, ranging from mild existential confusion to full-blown psychotic delusions.
-The disorder typically progresses through three stages:
+Understanding these stages can assist in early identification and intervention.

 1. Germination Stage